 Organocatalysis is the use of specific organic molecules that can accelerate chemical reactions via catalytic activation.
-In contrast to the other two major classes of catalysts, organometallics and enzymes, organocatalysis does not require the use of metals nor large complex molecules to achieve catalytic activation.
-Due to their efficiency and selectivity, organocatalysts are of interest in efforts towards sustainable chemistry.
-Indeed, organocatalysis supports a number of the main tenets of green chemistry, providing for less hazardous syntheses, more energy efficiency and atom economy.
+In contrast to the other two major classes of catalysts, organometallics, and enzymes, organocatalysis does not require the use of metals nor large complex molecules to achieve catalytic activation.
+Due to their efficiency and selectivity, organocatalysts are of interest in efforts toward sustainable chemistry.
+Indeed, organocatalysis supports a number of the main tenets of green chemistry, providing for less hazardous syntheses, more energy efficiency, and atom economy.

-Organocatalysts are useful for asymmetric synthesis to achieve desired enantiomeric and/or diastereomeric form of compounds, particularly important in pharmaceutical syntheses.
-Reactions using organocatalysts typically proceeds via four distinct mechanisms based on whether the catalyst acts as a Lewis acid, Lewis base, Bronsted acid or Bronsted base.
+Asymmetric organocatalysis is useful to achieve desired enantiomeric and/or diastereomeric forms of compounds, particularly important in pharmaceutical syntheses.
+Reactions using organocatalysts typically proceed via four distinct mechanisms based on whether the catalyst acts as a Lewis acid, Lewis base, Bronsted acid, or Bronsted base.
 Thus, the scope of organocatalysis is quite broad, influencing many different classes of reactions.